jaepass/commercejs-react-functional/README.md

 To view the final code up until this point go [here](https://github.com/jaepass/commercejs-react-products).

-For a bit of a deeper dive into building applications this way, you may want to look into server-side rendering and static site generation.
+For a deeper dive into building applications this way, look into server-side rendering and static site generation.
 Pre-generating your product list and detail pages will be immensely useful for improving your search engine optimization.
 React libraries such as Gatsby and Next.js help you to do this.
-Check out the [Commerce.js resources](https://commercejs.com/resources/) section for some guides around using these tools!
+Check out the [Commerce.js Community Guides](https://commercejs.com/docs/community/) section for more guides using these tools!